jdaw1/placemat/Documentation/PackingStyles.md

 <a name="RectangularAlternateSplitNudge"></a>
 ### RectangularAlternateSplitNudge

-`RectangularAlternateSplitNudge`, by making the nudged rows go in both directions, lessens the aesthetic damage of the non-`Split` nudge, but makes an even smaller gain in the radius.
+`RectangularAlternateSplitNudge`, by making the nudged rows go in both directions, lessens the aesthetic damage of the non&#8209;`Split` nudge, but makes an even smaller gain in the radius.

 <div align="center">